 Starting a Visual Estimate with a PDF or DWG file

-If the original design file is a pdf, dwg or dxf file it can be used directly in programs like Envisioneer Building Essentials™ or Envisioneer Construction Suite for a visual take-off.
+If the original design file is a pdf, dwg or dxf file it can be used directly in programs like Envisioneer Building Essentials™ or Envisioneer Construction Suite for visual take-offs.
 Using that original file provides a solid starting point.

 During the import procedure there are tools available to ensure accuracy and simplify the information used for the estimate.
 For example, you can double check the scale used by the designer for accuracy.
 Estimating using a 1/4-inch scale listed on a drawing sheet when it actually should have been 1/8 inch can be a very costly oversight!